harshselani/php_cms_demo/README.md

 php_cms_demo
 ============

-A test logging system based in PHP-Mysql
+A basic blogging system based in PHP-Mysql